Skip to main content

 Prior to USIP, Ms. Onubogu was a Program Manager at the National Democratic Institute (NDI) where she managed citizen engagement, elections, and political party strengthening programs in Malawi, Zambia, Zimbabwe, Mozambique, Angola, Botswana, and South Africa.
 At NDI, she also oversaw a multi-country program to strengthen women’s political participation in Southern Africa, and supported election and legislative strengthening activities in Nigeria, Sierra Leone, and Liberia.

-Ms. Onubogu also worked as the Program officer for West Africa at the National Endowment for Democracy (NED), where she managed a multi-million dollar grants portfolio to civil society organizations across Nigeria, Sierra Leone, Ghana, and Cameroon.
+Ms. Onubogu also worked at the National Endowment for Democracy (NED), where she managed a multi-million dollar grants portfolio to civil society organizations across Nigeria, Sierra Leone, Ghana, and Cameroon.

 She has consulted on a range of governance, elections, and research programs in Africa with the World Bank, Freedom House, and the Carter Center, and has coordinated refugee resettlement programs in the United States with the International Rescue Committee.

-Ms. Onubogu holds a master’s degree in International Development from the Heller School at Brandeis University, and an undergraduate degree in International and Area Studies from the University of Oklahoma.
-She also holds a Public Leadership Credential from the Harvard Kennedy School of Government.
+Ms. Onubogu holds a master’s degree in International Development from Brandeis University and an undergraduate degree from the University of Oklahoma.

 Tagged